it-at-m/refarch-templates/docs/develop.md

 We use the following component libraries to speed up our frontend development and standardize the look and feel of our applications:

-- Development of standalone web applications and SPAS: [Vuetify](https://vuetifyjs.com/en/)
+- Development of standalone web applications and SPAs: [Vuetify](https://vuetifyjs.com/en/)
-- Web Component Development for Integration with [official Munich website](https://www.muenchen.de/): [PatternLab](https://it-at-m.github.io/muc-patternlab-vue/?path=/docs/getting-started--docs)
+- WebComponent Development for Integration with [official Munich website](https://www.muenchen.de/): [PatternLab](https://it-at-m.github.io/muc-patternlab-vue/?path=/docs/getting-started--docs)

 ### Code Quality